Ghan-sudo/Huffman/README.md

-# Huffman SOrting Algorithm in C (Specificaly for text compression)
+# Huffman Sorting Algorithm in C (Specificaly for text compression)

 Uses a custom tree implementation.
 Has compression ration of about 43%